spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 <script async data-uid="4f0cd973a2" src="https://josh-thompson.ck.page/4f0cd973a2/index.js"></script>

-_Don't see an email signup form?
-You'll have to disable Javascript and reload the page._
+_If you don't see the subscribe form above, [click here](https://josh-thompson.ck.page/4f0cd973a2)._

 I want your feedback and challenges on what I write.